hybridsjs/hybrids/docs/component-model/typescript.md

 ## Built-ins

-The component interface can extend `HTMLElement` for using built-in APIs but is not required.
-However, the `Component<E>` type must prevent overwriting properties already defined by the `HTMLElement` interface, as otherwise, they would have to be redefined in the `define<E>` function.
+The component interface can extend `HTMLElement` to use built-in APIs, but this is not required.
+However, the `Component<E>` type must prevent overwriting properties already defined by the `HTMLElement` interface; otherwise, they would have to be redefined in the `define<E>` function.

 ```typescript
 interface SimpleCounter extends HTMLElement {